-- Athletes who are selected for a national team or are representing Team USA at international competition. - Athletes identified by USADA for inclusion. - Athletes with specific competition results. - Athletes who have returned from retirement.
+- Athletes who are selected for a national team or are representing Team USA at international competitions. - Athletes identified by USADA for inclusion. - Athletes with specific competition results. - Athletes who have returned from retirement.

-What are the CAP requirements?
+What are the Whereabouts requirements for CAP athletes?

-- File a Whereabouts summary twice per year by the following deadlines: June 15 and December 15. - Required information includes: a primary overnight residence, training location(s) and typical times of training, and details regarding upcoming competitions. - Ensure basic summary information is accurate at all times. - For example, if an athlete moves from their home location to college, they need to update their summary.
-Or if an athlete usually trains at a specific gym but stops training at that location and switches to a different training location, this would require an update.
+- File quarterly Whereabouts by the following deadlines: March 15, June 15, September 15, and December 15. - Required information includes: a primary overnight residence, training location(s) and typical times of training, and details regarding upcoming competitions. - Ensure basic summary information is accurate at all times. - For example, if an athlete moves from their home location to college, they need to update their summary.
+Or if an athlete usually trains at a specific gym but stops training at that location and switches to a different training location, this requires an update.